Holidoit Logo

 The picturesque lakefront of Monte Isola

-1. Trekking to Monte Guglielmo
+1. Trekking to Mount Guglielmo

-Near the municipality of Zone and Pisogne, Mount Guglielmo is an excellent destination for trekkers near Lake Iseo.
-At 1,957 meters high, there are many routes to reach this peak and the Almici refuge below (1,861 m), including one that starts in Zone and passes through the characteristic Bosco degli Gnomi (Gnome Forest).
-In addition, in winter and spring, Mount Guglielmo is also a popular place for ski mountaineering(here is our guide to this discipline).
+Near the town of Zone and Pisogne, Mount Guglielmo è an excellent destination for trekking lovers near Lake d'Iseo.
+Standing 1,957 meters high, there are many routes to reach this peak and the Almici Shelter (1,861 m) below, including one that starts in Zone and passes through the characteristic Gnome Forest.
+In addition, in winter and spring Mount Guglielmo è also a popular place for ski mountaineering (here our guide to this discipline).

-The snow-covered Mount Guglielmo
+The snow-capped Mount Wilhelm

 2. Walk to the Pyramids of Zone